-As part of an online course offered by Charles Eisenstein, I have been prompted to share a personal example of the space between stories.
+As part of an online course, I have been prompted to share a personal example of the space between stories.
 (For more information on what that means, see the post, New Journal, New Story.)
 Other people on the course have written about abrupt, life-changing experiences, but mine is nothing like that.
 It is about a comment someone made which was different to anything I’d heard before.

 This, then, is my account of the time I first met Karaj, the man who would guide me in ways no other person had done before, nor since.
 He was a friend of my mother’s and I met him when I was staying there in 1997.
 I had just returned from Madrid, having spent the spring months doing very little.
 Prior to that, I had been working in Germany for an investment bank.

 At that time I was in my late 20s and had all the things we’re ‘supposed’ to have: money, valued friendships, a loving relationship, and the kind of job I was sure my Grandmother would consider commensurate with her lifelong advice to always have something to fall back on.
 The problem was, I wasn’t happy at the bank.
 I was restless and slightly subversive.
 Even my colleagues began wondering what I was doing there.

 I wasn’t happy in my relationship either, so I resigned from both and left Germany to create time and space for something else, whatever that might be.
 It was around this time that I thought, ‘Okay, I’ve spent long enough making sure I have something to fall back on.
 Now it’s time to do what I want to do.’
 That intention was a movement into the not-knowing which took me to Spain and then back to my hometown in England, where I was introduced to Karaj.